Skip to main content

 Processing User Feedback: an LLM-fine-tuning reference architecture with Ray on Anyscale

-The Processing User Feedback repository is a free and open-source reference architecture showing how to use Apache Airflow® with Anyscale, a distributed compute platform built on Ray, to build an automated system that processes and categorizes user feedback relating to video games using a fine-tuned Large Language Model (LLM).
+The Processing User Feedback GitHub repository is a free and open-source reference architecture showing how to use Apache Airflow® with Anyscale, a distributed compute platform built on Ray, to build an automated system that processes and categorizes user feedback relating to video games using a fine-tuned Large Language Model (LLM).
 The repository includes full source code, documentation, and deployment instructions for you to adapt and implement this architecture in your own projects.

 Screenshot of the Airflow UI showing the graph view of the Finetune_llmm_and_deploy_challenger DAG from the reference architecture.